Stochastic reachability of a target tube: Theory and computation: Underapproximative stochastic reachability of a target tube using open-loop controllers

 Algorithm~\ref{algo:poly} requires an efficient enforcement of joint chance constraints, $W_0( \overline{x}, \overline{U})\geq \phi$ in \eqref{prob:xmax_compute}, \eqref{prob:xmax_compute_cheby}, and \eqref{prob:gamma_ext_W}.
 Under Assumption~\ref{assum:Gauss}, $W_0( \overline{x}, \overline{U})$ is the integration of a Gaussian probability density function over a polytope.

 Table~\ref{tab:implement} describes two approaches to approximate $W_0( \overline{x}, \overline{U})$.
 We implement convex chance constraints via risk allocation~\cite{LesserCDC2013, OnoCDC2008, VinodACC2019}.
-However, in contrast to solving a series of linear programs~\cite{OnoCDC2008} or relying on nonlinear solvers~\cite{LesserCDC2013}, we use piecewise affine approximation to obtain a collection of linear constraints, significantly decreasing the computational costs~\cite{VinodACC2019}.
-This ensures that \eqref{prob:xmax_compute} and \eqref{prob:gamma_ext_W} are linear programs, \eqref{prob:xmax_compute_cheby} is a second order-cone program, and enables the use of standard conic solvers~\cite{CVX, gurobi}.
+However, in contrast to solving a series of linear programs~\cite{OnoCDC2008} or relying on nonlinear solvers~\cite{LesserCDC2013}, we use piecewise affine approximation to obtain a collection of linear constraints that conservatively enforce the constraint $W_0( \overline{x}, \overline{U}) \geq \phi$ at significantly lower computational costs~\cite{VinodACC2019}.
+This ensures that \eqref{prob:xmax_compute} and \eqref{prob:gamma_ext_W} are linear programs, \eqref{prob:xmax_compute_cheby} is a second order-cone program, and enables the use of standard conic solvers~\cite{CVX,mosek}.
 In the \ft{} approach, we initialize \texttt{MATLAB}'s \texttt{patternsearch} using the solution obtained with the chance constraints implementation.
-We use anchor points $ \overline{x}_c$ with convex chance constraints and $\xmax$ with the \ft{} approach. \texttt{SReachTools} implements these approaches for stochastic linear systems (Assum.~\ref{assum:Gauss}).
+We use anchor points $ \overline{x}_c$ with convex chance constraints and $\xmax$ with the \ft{} approach.
 Figure~\ref{fig:underapprox} summarizes the conservativeness introduced at different stages of the convex chance constraints approach.